 For a long time within the light of e-Commerce Directive, the legislation and judgements concerning online marketplace liability regarding trademark infringements was favouring the online marketplaces.
 The legislation and the recent decision (Louboutin v.
 Amazon) are leading the development of online marketplace liability to stricter sense.
-Before this, the operators may have been aware that there is counterfeit goods sold on their platforms, but did not do anything about it because it was unlikely to be held directly liable for selling counterfeit goods.
+Before this, the operators may have been aware that there is counterfeit goods sold on their platforms, 106 but did not do anything about it because it was unlikely to be held directly liable for selling counterfeit goods.
 Reviewing the decisions from 2009 (L'Oréal v. eBay) to the recent decision from December 2022 (Louboutin v.
 Amazon) the change has been remarkable.
-In the latest decision the outcome was long waited for the trademark owners: operator could be held directly liable for selling against infringing goods and counterfeiting.
+In the latest decision the outcome was long waited for the trademark owners: operator could be held directly liable for selling counterfeit goods.
+This may lead online marketplaces to take a more active approach fighting against infringing goods and counterfeiting.
 With the DSA the liability of online marketplaces will also be stricter, as they cannot always hide behind the safe harbour regime.